Tips for Passover

-Prof. Yehezkel Waisman, Director of the Emergency Medicine Department (ER) at Schneider Children’s, notes that each year the hospital treats children who are left unsupervised and are injured because they come into contact with cleaning agents during Passover cleaning preparations.
-Cleaning materials should be stored and locked in an elevated storage cupboard to keep them out of children’s reach.
+Dr. Ron Berant, Director of the Emergency Medicine Department (ER) at Schneider Children’s, notes that each year the hospital treats children who are left unsupervised and are injured because they come into contact with cleaning agents during Passover cleaning preparations.
+Cleaning materials should be stored and locked in an elevated storage cupboard so that they are out of children’s reach.
 Substances such as caustic soda or other strong acids can cause severe burns to the skin and mucosa.

 Cleaning substances should not be stored in empty drinking bottles (such as empty water bottles).
-Dangerous exposure to cleaning agents, mainly oils in liquid or spray containers can cause different kinds of injuries such as stings, burns or lacerations.
+Dangerous exposure to cleaning agents, mainly oils in liquid or spray containers, can cause various injuries such as stings, burns or lacerations.
 Medications should also be moved out of children's reach.

 When using cleaning agents or disinfectants, wear gloves to protect the skin of your hands from substances that can cause itching and skin burns.
 Should a child swallow any of the cleaning agents, do not induce vomiting as this can aggravate the injury.
 Take the child to a first aid clinic together with the cleaning agent.